fastslack/webservices/README.md

 Note that the link rel visible in the public data will be that given in the linkRel attribute.
 The displayName attribute must correspond with the name of the linked resource.  @TODO This probably needs to be fixed/changed as it's not intuitive.

-How to install [OLD - These instructions don't work at present]
-====

-1. Download release from releases packages and install

-or

-1. Rename build.properties.dist to build.properties and change settings inside.
-Run extension_packager.xml as a PHING file to get latest packages and install them

-2. Enable Webservices plugin and enable webservices option in that same plugin (you can enable SOAP there too)

-3. Go to Components -> Webservices and install one of the existing 3 webservices or create a new one

 Tips
 ====